 To bypass this problem and have clear goals on what you want to achieve, you can start your weight loss process by doing some simple calorie calculations, as explained above.

 By calculating how many calories you should be eating per day and how many calories you should be burning per day, you can have a better picture about your daily calorie needs and a rough estimate as to when you will be able to reach your ideal weight.

 What you should know when trying to lose weight

 - When you start a diet or weight loss program you will not only lose fat.
 Especially at the beginning you will lose water weight and in some cases you may also lose muscle.
 So the results in the first few weeks may be misleading.

 - When you make sudden or drastic changes to your diet the body will try to adapt by lowering the metabolic rate.
 In other words it enters a protective mode by reducing the number of calories it needs per day.
-As a result weight loss may slow down, here is how to lose weight and keep it off.
+As a result weight loss may slow down.

 - The absolute minimum amount of calories you can consume per day is 1000-1100 kcal.
 It is not recommended to go beyond this number for any reason.

 - The recommended weight to lose per week is between 1 – 1.5 pounds.
 Anything above that can have other implications to your health and normal body functioning.